 2024 BECE and WASSCE results will be released on schedule – MoE

-2024 BECE and WASSCE results of candidates who sat for the national and international examinations will be released as scheduled by the West African Examinations Council, the Deputy Minister for Education, John Ntim Fordjour has said.
+2024 BECE and WASSCE results of candidates who sat for the national and international examinations will be released as scheduled by the West African Examinations Council, the Deputy Minister for Education, John Ntim Fordjour, has said.

-“As I speak to you now, the government has just released part of the amount owed the WAEC, to enable it to continue with its process of conducting and releasing the final examination results on schedule,” the Education Minister said.
+“As I speak to you now, the government has just released part of the amount owed to the WAEC, to enable it to continue with its process of conducting and releasing the final examination results on schedule,” the Education Minister said.

 Speaking after monitoring the ongoing WASSCE at the Labone Senior High School, Reverend Ntim Fordjour said that, being aware that WAEC works within a certain timeframe, the government would not do anything that would derail its timetable.